Graphene bilayer and trilayer Moir\'e lattice with Rashba spin-orbit coupling

-Here (in addition to the spectrum), we expose the spintronic aspects of this system when it is subject to a uniform perpendicular electric field that causes Rashba spin orbit coupling (RSOC) \cite{Rashba} of strength $\lambda \approx 1$ meV.
-The Bloch functions $\{ \Psi_{n {\bf k}}({\bf r}) \}$ are evaluated and employed to calculate local spin observables [polarization and equilibrium spin currents (ESC)], as a function of the twist angle $\theta$ (at fixed position ${\bf r}$), at $\veps_0({\bf k})$ (the lowest energy of the conduction band).
-On varying the twist angle $\theta$ through a magic angle $\theta_m$, the density $\vert \Psi_{n {\bf k}}({\bf r}) \vert ^2$ is shown to have a sharp step at magic angles $\theta_m$ [Fig.~\ref{Fig2}(a)] and the spin observables have unusual features near $\theta_m$ (such as narrow peaks and dips accompanied by abrupt sign changes).
-Specifically: (1) The polarizations $S_x$ and $S_y$ have sharp peaks (of width $\approx 0.004^\circ$) centered at $\theta_m$ see Fig.~\ref{Fig3}.
-Measuring polarization (and density) can serve as an excellent tool for determining $\theta_m$.
-(2) The planar components of the ESC $J_{xx}, J_{yy}, J_{xy}$ and $J_{yx}$ display sharp peaks and undergo an abrupt sign change at $\theta_m$, see Figs.~\ref{Fig4-ab} (note that in single layer graphene, the diagonal elements vanish \cite{Zhang}).
-(3) The symmetry $J_{yx}=-J_{xy}$ and the equalities $J_{xx}=J_{yy}=0$, valid in single layer graphene \cite{Zhang} are broken.
-(4) In the first chiral limit, the ESC vanish but the pattern of the planar polarizations $S_x$ and $S_y$ have both sharp peaks and sign changes at $\theta_m$ [see Fig.~\ref{Fig5-ab}(a)].
-(5) In addition, unlike in single or double un-twisted layer graphene, all spin observables depend on the position ${\bf r}$, implying the possible occurrence of spin torque \cite{Niu}.
-These results establish a direct link between spintronics and twistronics \cite{twistronic}.
+In the present work we consider TBG and twisted trilayer graphene (TTG) subject to a uniform perpendicular electric field that causes Rashba spin orbit coupling (RSOC) \cite{Rashba}, and substatiate the relevance of magic angles to the pertinent spin physics.
+The Bloch functions $\{ \Psi_{{\bf k}}({\bf r}) \}$ of the lowest conduction band at crystal momentum ${\bf k}$ are calculated and employed to determine the charge density $\rho_{\bf k} ({\bf r}) = \vert \Psi_{\bf k}({\bf r}) \vert ^2$ and equilibrium spin currents (ESC) $J_{ij;{\bf k}}({\bf r})$ as a function of the twist angle $\theta$ (here $i=x,y,z$ is the polarization direction and $j=x,y$ is the velocity direction).
+The main results of this work are: (1) On varying the twist angle $\theta$, (for fixed ${k_x}$) $\rho_{k_x} ({\bf r})$ and $J_{ij; { k_x}}({\bf r})$ are shown to have discontinuous derivatives with respect to $\theta$ at angles $\{\theta_2(k_x), \theta_3(k_x)\}$ that are close within $0.01^\circ$ to the respective magic angles $\theta_{2m}$,and $\theta_{3m}$ (obtained by minimization of the band width).
+Hence, measuring local density (by STM) or ESC (by opto-spintronic devices \cite{Sierra}) can serve as an excellent tool for determining the magic angles.
+(2) The symmetry $J_{yx}=-J_{xy}$ and the equalities $J_{xx}=J_{yy}=0$, valid in single layer graphene \cite{Zhang} are broken.
+(3) The relation $\theta_{3m} \approx \sqrt{2} \theta_{2m}$ is extended beyond the chiral limit.
+(4) Unlike in single or double {\it un-twisted} layer graphene, the ESC depend on the position ${\bf r}$, implying the possible occurrence of spin torque \cite{Niu,AB}.